-This subsection provides the core components of the filter line-search algorithm, which is primarily based on~\cite[p.
+This subsection provides the core components of the filter line search algorithm, which is primarily based on~\cite[p.
 120]{bieglerNonlinearProgrammingConcepts2010}.
 We outline the core parts to make this paper self-contained.
-The filter line-search algorithm is summarized in Algorithm~\ref{alg: filterLineSearch}.
-In general three major steps are conducted: 1) check filter acceptance, 2) check sufficient decrease in cost and 3) augment filter, if necessary.
+The filter line search algorithm is summarized in Algorithm~\ref{alg: filterLineSearch}.
+Three major steps are conducted: 1) check filter acceptance; 2) check sufficient decrease in cost; and 3) augment filter if necessary.